 Beneath the city streets, New York has 842 miles of subway track that carry 11.2 million riders to their destinations each week.
 Annually, New York's subway system has a staggering ridership of over 1.7 billion -- that's more than three times the actual population of the United States!

 The Cradle of Liberty attracts over 19 million tourists each year, clamoring for Boston's unique mix of rabble-rousing history and present-day salt-of-the-earth atmosphere—not to mention the city's surrounding coastlines in the summer and stunning foliage in the fall.
 Standing as "Boston strong" examples of both, more than 27% of those polled recommended historic Faneuil Hall and MLB stadium Fenway Park as the top attractions for tourists to see.
 Fenway Park takes the lead as a beloved Boston must-see, according to several blogs, including Wicked Cheap Boston and A Noted Life.

 Boston is also home to a number of intriguing museums.
-Although the Museum of Science is viewed as a must-visit with a number of great exhibits for kids, as is the Isabella Stewart Gardner Museum.
+The Museum of Science is viewed as a must-visit with a number of great exhibits for kids, as is the Isabella Stewart Gardner Museum.
 Leigh Harrington of WhereTraveler.com recommends this off-the-radar museum, which houses a collection of international art curated by its philanthropist namesake.
 And for beautiful blooms at any time of year, don't miss the Harvard Museum of History's glass flowers exhibition!

 Writer Maria Lisella refers to New York City as a "Modern day Rome."
 Like the ancient city, this modern metropolis has no shortage of sights to see, either.
 Among the bloggers we polled, Angela of the New York-Boston food blog Foodies At Work insisted that visitors take a gander at the Gotham skyline from the Top of the Rock Observation Deck at midtown Manhattan's Rockefeller Center.
 Author and journalist Jeryl Brunner recommends catching a show on Broadway or seeing a live performance at Lincoln Center.
 Times Square, the site where many folks choose to ring in the New Year, is another popular destination for tourists.